 Hospice services are covered by Medicare, Medicaid and most insurance.

-Yes, you maintain the right to go to the hospital.
-There is the possibility that your status while receiving hospice care may change.
-In most cases, an emergency transfer to a hospital is not part of a hospice plan of care unless it is unrelated to your terminal diagnosis (e.g., a fractured hip, blood clot to the leg).
-We normally prefer that you be transferred to the hospice center for “acute care” related to the terminal illness.
-If you need to go to the hospital, your caregiver should notify your hospice case manager immediately.
-The hospice team will work with your caregiver to determine the next steps regarding the plan of care.
+Yes.
+Patients always have the right to go to the hospital.
+But there is the possibility it will change the patient’s hospice status.
+In most cases, an emergency transfer to a hospital is not part of a hospice plan unless it is unrelated to the terminal diagnosis (e.g., a fractured hip, a blood clot).
+We would prefer that “acute care” takes place in our Hospice Atlanta Center.
+If the patient needs to go to the hospital, the hospice case manager should be immediately notified.
+The hospice team will work with the family to determining next steps in the plan of care.